 add a little bit of magic to your wedding photos

 When the Polaroid SX-70 was invented 50 years ago, LIFE magazine called it a magic camera and I couldn't agree more.
-As a digital wedding photographer, each of my clients will receive a couple thousand final images, carefully selected from THOUSANDS of raw photos captured throughout the day.
+As a digital wedding photographer, each of my clients will receive hundreds of final images, carefully selected from thousands of raw photos captured throughout the day.
 Film photography, however, carries the innate qualities of intentionality, and restraint.
 Here's what happens when we slow down and pack all that documentary-style romance into a maximum of 8 slides of film.
 Pure magic.

 why are these photos so dreamy?